blog-dovydasvenckus/blog/_posts/2017-07-23-rdbms-table-size-measurment.md

 These queries were quite useful for my personal usage.
 I hope it will bring some value to you.

-For this article I have used KB as measurement units.
+For this article, I have used KB as measurement units.
 If you want to use different measurement unit, feel free to modify these queries.

 If you have some questions or you know a better way, please leave a comment.